Baby development at 7-8 months: what’s happening

-- Talk to your baby: your baby is interested in conversation, so talking about everyday things like what you’re doing will help her understand what words mean.
-And the more talk, the better!
+- Talk to your baby: your baby is interested in conversation, so talking about everyday things helps your baby understand what words mean.
+And the more talk the better!

-- Listen and respond to your baby’s babbling: this will build his language, communication and literacy skills, and make him feel ‘heard’, loved and valued.
+- Listen and respond to your baby’s babbling: this builds language, communication and literacy skills, and it helps your baby feel ‘heard’, loved and valued.
 Responding by talking or making sounds in your own warm, loving way is important.
-Your baby will enjoy hearing your voice go up and down and love watching your face as you talk to him.
+Your baby enjoys hearing your voice go up and down and loves watching your face as you talk to them.

-- Read together: reading, talking about pictures in books and telling stories develop your baby’s imagination.
-These activities also help her build the skills she’ll need to understand language.
+- Read together: you can develop your baby’s imagination by reading, talking about pictures in books and telling stories.
+These activities also build the skills your baby needs to understand language.

 - Introduce new foods: you could give your baby homemade foods like ground-up meats, whole rice or soft bread.
 Just make sure the solids are small and mushy enough to prevent choking.
 You could also introduce cereal softened with water, expressed breastmilk, formula or a little bit of full-cream pasteurised cow’s milk.
 But at this age breastmilk or formula should still be baby’s main type of milk feed.

-- Spend time playing outdoors: your baby will love being out and about with you – there’s so much to see and do.
+- Spend time playing outdoors: your baby loves being out and about with you – there’s so much to see and do.
 When you’re outside, remember to be safe in the sun.

-With all the focus on looking after a baby, you might forget or run out of time to look after yourself.
-But looking after yourself physically and mentally will help you with the understanding, patience, imagination and energy you need to be a parent.
+When you’re focused on looking after a baby, you might forget or run out of time to look after yourself.
+But looking after yourself physically, mentally and emotionally will help your child grow and thrive.

-Sometimes you might feel frustrated or upset.
-But if you feel overwhelmed, put your baby in a safe place like a cot, or ask someone else to hold her for a while.
+Sometimes you might feel frustrated, upset or overwhelmed.
 It’s OK to take some time out until you feel calmer.
-You could also try going to another room to breathe deeply or calling a family member or friend to talk things through.
+Put your baby in a safe place like a cot, or ask someone else to hold your baby for a while.
+Try going to another room to breathe deeply, or call a family member or friend to talk things through.

 Never shake a baby.
 It can cause bleeding inside the brain and likely permanent brain damage.